cambridge-ceu/csd3/systems/software.md

 These are wrapped up as :star::star::star: **[modules](https://modules.readthedocs.io/en/latest/index.html)** :star::star::star:.

-Software with large size / reference data will be available from /rds/project/jmmh2.
-However, CEU users will be able to use these
-ANNOVAR, ensembl-vep, OpenMS, polyphen linking internal projects.
-Additional notes are avaiiable from the doc/ directory.
+Ideally, software with large size / reference data will be available from /rds/project/jmmh2/software.
+However, CEU users will be able to use ANNOVAR, ensembl-vep, OpenMS, polyphen, KentUtils linking internal projects/personal space (additional requests need to be made).
+Further information is avaiiable from **doc/README.md, README.html**.

 A module is loaded/unloaded as follows,